mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 | Type | Description
 | --- | ---
-| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | true if changing a property on this object requires a call to CreateInstance to create a new value; otherwise, false.
+| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | A boolean value that represents whether changing a value on this object requires a call to  to create a new value.

 ### int GetHashCode()

-Serves as the default hash function.
+Serves as the default hash function, using the wrapped converter's GetHashCode method.

 ```cs
 int GetHashCode()